gskielian/SimpleDagger2Example/README.md

 # SimpleDagger2Example
-Example implementation of Dagger2 with steps
+A basic example of Dagger2 with steps

 # Steps:

-0. Create classes
+0. setup your app level build.gradle
 1. @Inject at constructors to allow them to participate in DI
 2. create @module class with